gavinmdouglas/HoMer_workflow/README.md

 ## Prep input for HoMer (and RANGER-DTL) workflow

 The `prep_HoMer_infiles.py` script will parse [panaroo](https://github.com/gtonkinhill/panaroo) output FASTA files for each non-singleton gene.
 A file containing all singleton genes to be ignored will also be created.
 Note that 'refound' genes are not considered as present.
-Also, note that the gene ordering in the scaffold is assumed to be in the actual gene names themselves.
+Also, note that the gene ordering in each scaffold is taken from the `clustering_id` in the `gene_data.csv.gz` file.
 Last, all non-alphanumeric characters will be removed from genome, scaffold/contig, and gene names

 ```
 mkdir homer_prep